 There are currently three primary monetization models, each with their own challenges.
 Keeping engagement high and churn low are obvious and constant assumptions across the board.

-As we know from our domestic market (and as evidenced by this global report by Digital TV Research), the subscriber-based model rules the roost – think Netflix, Hulu, Amazon Prime, or any number of others.
+As we know from our domestic market, the subscriber-based model rules the roost – think Netflix, Hulu, Amazon Prime, or any number of others.
 With so many new video services, the days of being valued solely on library depth are gone.
 Original content that keeps subscribers glued to the screen is expensive to create, and the big players are spending billions to either make it themselves or coax popular programs into jumping ship.